 - Intimidating Rage is a pre-requisite feat to get the Berserker PrC in PnP, and it is indeed a very appropriate feature for this savage and fearsome warrior, isn't it?

-- Fast Healing is an alternative solution to Barbarian resistance to damage.
-I've used it because I think it fits the concept and I like variety, but considering the Berserker should have actually been a Barbarian kit imo, I'm tempted to just give him damage resistance if feedback on Berserker's regeneration will be negative.
+- my take on PnP Diehard is an alternative solution to Barbarian resistance to damage.
+I've used it because I think it fits the concept and I like variety, but considering the Berserker should have actually been a Barbarian kit imo, I could as well give him damage resistance if feedback on Berserker's regeneration will be negative.

 "Kensai is the original Kara-Turian name of what most people in Faerun would call, a Weapon Master.
 These fighters are trained in an ancient school of martial fighting which uses an esoteric force known as ki to increase the lethality in combat.
 A Weapon Master's goal is to unite his weapon with his body, and be able to use it without conscious effort as naturally as he would use any other limb.
 For such a fighter, the perfection of ki is found in the complete mastery of body, mind, weapon, and will.